In outline, what legislative and governmental controls apply to strategic planning/zoning across regions and in localities?

 The affection plan may also state whether environmental impact studies are required and whether there are any aesthetic requirements that must be complied with.

 The system of strategic planning/zoning in England and Wales is comprised of a combination of law and policy.
-Such law and policy is contained in:
+Such law and policy are contained in:

 Strategic planning/zoning in Scotland is governed by a combination of law and policy.
 The law is contained in framework primary legislation with the detail in secondary legislation.
 There are statutory obligations on Scottish Ministers and local planning authorities to prepare planning policy.
 At national level, Scottish Ministers are required to prepare a National Planning Framework which may designate developments as 'nationally important development'.

 Scottish Ministers also prepare non statutory policy in the form of Scottish planning policy, planning advice notes and circulars.
 The content of national policy is an important material consideration in the determination of planning applications.

 At local level, strategic planning policy is set out in the 'development plan'.
 For most of Scotland, the development plan consists of a single document known as a 'local development plan' prepared by the local planning authority for that area.
 However, in the four largest city areas (Aberdeen, Dundee, Edinburgh and Glasgow), the development plan currently consists of a two-tier system of 'strategic development plans' and 'local development plans'.
 There is increasing use by planning authorities of ‘supplementary planning guidance’ which has a less prescriptive method of preparation but which can now also form part of the development plan.

 Legislation was passed in 2019 which will abolish strategic development plans but make the National Planning Framework part of the development plan.
 Statutory supplementary planning guidance will also be abolished.
 These reforms are not due to come into force until late 2022.
 Provision for local communities to prepare local place plans (which will not form part of the development plan) came into force in January 2022.